 Direct Loan Funds Please allow 3-4 weeks processing time for your loan application.
 The U.S. Department of Education will mail you a Disclosure Statement after your loan has been approved.
 Please review this statement and the scheduled disbursement dates for your loan.
 Per federal regulations, the first disbursement for all new borrowers is subject to a 30 day delay.
 All loans will be disbursed in two disbursements per semester.
 Disbursement dates are based on federal requirements and cannot be changed.
 You can expect your refund deposit within 10 days of your disbursement date.

 The Student Payments Office (SSC 208) will release Chafee Grants and Scholarships, between 8:00am - 6:15pm Monday through Thursday and 8:00 am - 4:45 pm on Fridays.
-You will be notified by the Financial Assistance and Scholarship Office to pick up a slip at the Financial Assistance and Scholarship Office to be taken to SSC 208.
+You will be notified by the Financial Aid Office to pick up a slip at the Financial Aid Office to be taken to SSC 208.

 SUMMER 2020 FINANCIAL AID INFORMATION!